GW Invariants Relative Normal Crossings Divisors: Rescaling the target

-These describe the $2^k$ local pieces of $X_1$ coming together at $p$ along the singular locus $W_1$: each piece of $X_1$ is described by the vanishing of exactly $k$ coordinates, but some of them may be $u_i\in N_i$ in which case the rest are the complementary indexed ones $v_j\in N_j^*$.
-Furthermore, the divisor $W_1$ has several local branches, each one described by the further vanishing of one of the remaining coordinates $u_i$ or $v_i$, matching the description from Remark \ref{rem.def.multilevel}.

-\begin{rem} Of course, the rescaling procedure can be iterated finitely many times: start with $X$, rescale it by $\la_1$, then rescale again the resulting manifold by $\la_2$, etc. The limit as all $\la_a\ra 0$ is then a level $m$ building $X_m$, where we have similar semi-local models described over a depth $k$ point $p$ as intrinsic subsets of $(\F_k\times \F_k)^m$, modeled in each direction $i$ by the process of $m$ times rescaling a disk at the origin, see Remark \ref{rem.def.multilevel}.
-Therefore one way to describe this iterated rescaling is to start by choosing coordinates $u_{i, 0}=u_i$ on $X$ normal to $V$ at $p$, together with $m$ other sets of dual normal coordinates: \bear \mbox{$u_{i, l}\in N_i\cup \infty $ and $v_{i,l}\in N_i^*\cup \infty$ with $v_{i, l}=u_{i, l}^{-1}$ } \eear for all $ l=1, \dots, m$ and all $i\in I$.
+This describes the $2^k$ local pieces of $X_1$ coming together at $p$ along the singular locus $W_1$: each piece of $X_1$ is described by the vanishing of exactly $k$ coordinates, but some of them may be $u_i\in N_i$ in which case the rest are the complementarily indexed ones $v_j\in N_j^*$.
+The divisor $W_1$ has several local branches, each one described by the further vanishing of one of the remaining coordinates $u_i$ or $v_i$, matching the description in \S \ref{rem.def.multilevel}.
+Note that the $u$'s are coordinates on level zero of $\wt X_1$, while the $v$'s are coordinates on level one (in that direction), with $u=0$ corresponding to the zero divisor and $v=0$ the infinity one (in that direction).
+The multilevel \eqref{def.level.map} and multisign map \eqref{def.sign.map} encode this information. \begin{rem} The rescaling procedure can be iterated finitely many times: start with $X$, rescale it by $\la_1$, then rescale again the resulting manifold by $\la_2$, etc. The limit as all $\la_a\ra 0$ is a level $m$ building $X_m$, with similar semi-local models described over a depth $k$ point $p$ as intrinsic subsets of $(\F_k\times \F_k)^m$, modeled in each direction $i$ by the process of $m$ times rescaling a disk at the origin, see \S \ref{rem.def.multilevel} and Figure 2.
+So one way to describe the iterated rescaling is to start by choosing coordinates $u_{i, 0}=u_i$ on $X$ normal to $V$ at $p$, together with $m$ other sets of dual normal coordinates: \bear \mbox{$u_{i, l}\in N_i\cup \infty $ and $v_{i,l}\in N_i^*\cup \infty$ with $v_{i, l}=u_{i, l}^{-1}$ } \eear for all $ l=1, \dots, m$ and all $i\in I$.
 These provide semi-local coordinates on $X_m$ in a neighborhood of the fiber $F_p$ over $p$ of the collapsing map $X_m\ra X$.
-Rescaling $X$ means we \bear \mbox{make a change of coordinates $u_{i, l-1} v_{i, l} = \la_l$ at step $l$,} \eear for each $l=0, \dots, m$ and all $i\in I$. \end{rem}
+Rescaling $X$ means we \bear \mbox{make a change of coordinates $u_{i, l-1} v_{i, l} = \la_l$ at step $l$,} \eear for each $l=0, \dots, m$ and all $i\in I$.